Verdant gardens and parks surround the buildings at Gunnebo. These were created at the same time as the other buildings…..

 The management plan for the cultural reserve is enclosed on the right.

 In Gunnebo’s cultural reserve you can experience deciduous forests, meadows, fields, glittering lakes with sandy beaches and dramatic sheer rock faces.
 Several walking trails wind through the area.
-You’re welcome to download a map of the cultural reserve on this page or pick one up when you are at Gunnebo.
+You’re welcome to pick up a visitor map when you are at Gunnebo.

 In the Gunnebo cultural reserve you’re not allowed to: